 Germany’s Global Technology Diplomacy

-The new German government has made support for global, open, and secure digital connectivity a centerpiece of its foreign policy.
+The German government has made support for global, open, and secure digital connectivity a centerpiece of its foreign policy.
 However, it has yet to make the shaping of a corresponding international technology agenda a strategic policy priority.

 To shape a global technology order that reflects Germany’s interests as a high-tech industrial economy and democratic society, the government should focus on realizing synergies with EU international digital policy, strengthening coordination with like-minded partners, and engaging with the Global South on an inclusive and democratic global digital agenda.